evolvingstuff/vdw2/content/posts/for-small-amounts-of-sunshine-the-amount-of-skin-exposed-may-not-matter.md

 {
-  "title": "For small amounts of sunshine the amount of skin exposed may not matter", "slug": "for-small-amounts-of-sunshine-the-amount-of-skin-exposed-may-not-matter", "aliases": [
+    "title": "For small amounts of sunshine the amount of skin exposed may not matter", "slug": "for-small-amounts-of-sunshine-the-amount-of-skin-exposed-may-not-matter",
+    "aliases": [
         "/For+small+amounts+of+sunshine+the+amount+of+skin+exposed+may+not+matter+\u2013+Jan+2011",
         "/1635"
     ],
     "tiki_page_id": 1635,
     "date": "2011-05-15",
     "categories": [
         "Noontime sun and D",
         "UV and Vitamin D",
         "Skin"
+    ],
+    "tags": [
+        "Noontime sun and D",
+        "Skin",
+        "UV and Vitamin D",
+        "vitamin d",
+        "vitamin d blood test"
     ]
 }